Jamian Juliano-Villani: Painting

 In early 2018, Ten Pound Hand, Juliano-Villani's second show at JTT gallery, opened with positive reviews.
 Critic Zoë Lescaze writes that, "In Gone with the Wind (all works 2018), a cartoon fish gluts itself on Coca-Cola while a helpless-looking firefighter floats above burning California.
 October depicts an ash-choked Pompeian infant blowing across an empty school hallway.
 The linoleum floor is littered with shattered glass, in an eerie evocation of recent school shootings.
 Together, these works convey a loss of control, of entropy overriding security, idealism, and best-case scenarios."

+Juliano-Villani was included in the 2022 Venice Art Biennale, The Milk of Dreams, curated by Cecilia Alemani.
+The artist and writer, Neil Harvey, described the work as "brash, beautifully crafted collisions between cartoonland and banal interiors."
+Madeline Weisburg and Ian Wallace explain that the "expansive, bright, chaotic, and bawdy" paintings by Juliano-Villani utilize her process of borrowing from "movies, memes, stock photography, art history, and collected printed matter" to "beckon you in."